avgcampos/myfempy/README.md

 - [FEM](https://en.wikipedia.org/wiki/Finite_element_method) - *The finite element method (FEM) is a popular method for numerically solving differential equations arising in engineering and mathematical modeling.*

+- [Solid Mechanics](https://en.wikipedia.org/wiki/Solid_mechanics) - *Solid mechanics, also known as mechanics of solids, is the branch of continuum mechanics that studies the behavior of solid materials, especially their motion and deformation under the action of forces, temperature changes, phase changes, and other external or internal agents.*

+- [PDE](https://en.wikipedia.org/wiki/Partial_differential_equation) - *In mathematics, a partial differential equation (PDE) is an equation which imposes relations between the various partial derivatives of a multivariable function.*